 - 9 David Carrick appears at Westminster Magistrates' charged with three rapes

 - 10 Nearly 100 motorway cameras upgraded to catch drivers who flout red X rules

 Claims to fame

 Novelist Barbara Cartland is a famous former resident of Essendon, and once lived in the huge 10-bedroom mansion, Camfield Place.
 Beatrix Potter was also a regular visitor to the area as her grandfather used to live there.

 The village hall is a community hub, hosting carpet bowls and pilates classes as well as meetings of The Essendon Society and the Women's Institute.
 The venue can also be hired for weddings, birthday parties and other celebrations.

 St Mary the Virgin church contains evidence of previous rectors dating as far back as 1213, with Norman fragments discovered at the site in the 19th century.

 Essendon Country Club is home to two 18-hole golf courses, a nine-hole pitch and putt, a driving range and a 'swing studio'.
-There's also a popular restaurant on site and space is available for private events, such as weddings and funeral receptions.
+There's also a popular restaurant on site and space is available for private events.

 Nearby secondary options include Bishop's Hatfield Girls' School ('outstanding').